KaeTahr/carStockAPI/README.md

 npm run dev
 ```

-The frontent will start at `http://localhost:5173`
+The frontend will start at `http://localhost:5173`

 ---